ethanc8/opencv-python-docs/source/cv2.dnn.md

 :param prototxt: path to the .prototxt file with text description of the network architecture.
 :type prototxt: str
-:param caffeModel: path to the .caffemodel file with learned network.@returns Net object.
+:param caffeModel: path to the .caffemodel file with learned network.
 :type caffeModel: str
 :param bufferProto: buffer containing the content of the .prototxt file
 :type bufferProto:
-:param bufferModel: buffer containing the content of the .caffemodel file@returns Net object.
+:param bufferModel: buffer containing the content of the .caffemodel file
 :type bufferModel:
+:return: Net object.
-:rettype: Net
+:rtype: Net
 ````